How Are Essential Oils Extracted?

 "True essential oils" are only extracted either by steam distillation or, in the case of citrus oils, expression.

-Steam distillation is the most popular method to extract essential oils.
+Steam distillation is the most commonly used method to extract essential oils.

 Learn more: Read our blog, "What is a Hydrosol?"

-The expression method is used for extracting essential oils from the rinds of citrus fruits.
+Expression is a cold, mechanical method used for extracting essential oils from the rinds of citrus fruits.
 Anyone who has peeled a fresh citrus fruit knows the refreshing, energizing aroma.
 But citrus oils do not hold up well when heat is used in extraction so they are usually obtained by a method called expression.

 Expression is also known as the "expeller-pressed" or "cold-pressed" method of extraction since no heat is needed to extract the essential oil.